-Bankruptcy is supposed to promise a fresh start, but if you find yourself accused of bankruptcy fraud, you could face a serious federal offense.
+Bankruptcy is supposed to promise a fresh start.
+However, if you find yourself accused of bankruptcy fraud, you could face a serious federal offense.
 Bankruptcy fraud can carry up to five years in prison, plus prevent you from getting any debt relief in bankruptcy court.
-Don’t let one accusation ruin years of your life.
-You need a Los Angeles bankruptcy fraud lawyer.

 At the Simmrin Law Group, we have dedicated bankruptcy fraud lawyers in Los Angeles who specialize in helping those accused of federal crimes like bankruptcy fraud.
-We take your side and fight to get you the best possible outcome—which may mean no prison time, a less serious charge or simply winning your case.
-Let us give you a free consultation.
+Depending on your situation, this may mean no prison time, a less serious charge, or simply winning your case.
 Fill out the form to the right or give us a call to schedule a free, no-obligation consultation today with our Los Angeles federal crimes lawyer.

 Under bankruptcy fraud law, even relatively minor inaccuracies can count against you.
 For example, you could be prosecuted based on: